Ayane (Dead or Alive): Critical reception

-The staff of Chinese website Sina.com.cn wrote that upon her debut, Ayane's "icy demeanor" and purple hair color quickly drew the attention of players and helped make her a popular character.
+The staff of Chinese website Games.sina.com.cn wrote that upon her debut, Ayane's "icy demeanor" and purple hair color quickly drew the attention of players and helped make her a popular character.
 When discussing her movements, they stated they were "inferior to Kasumi in terms of elegance and noise" but highlighted her petite and attractive figure.
 The staff additionally pointed out the significance of purple in her primary color scheme, noting the color was often believed to have a healing effect, especially "a healing light for people with hurt hearts".
 They stated it tied well into her backstory and personal traumas, especially as her character became more open as the series progressed.
 Additional praise was given to voice actress Wakana Yamazaki, stating that while some fans saw her delivery as having a "lack of presence" and giving a weak impression, in their eyes it naturally fit the image of a lonely ninja.
-The staff summarized by calling her a perfect fit for the character.
+The staff summarized by calling her a perfect fit.

+Zenji Nishikawa of Famitsu described her portrayal in Venus Vacation as having a high sense of pride, and while she was condescending towards the player, her personality came across more as a tsundere archetype with sadistic tendencies he found gave her significant appeal.
+He enjoyed her moments with Kasumi in the title, and how while she initially looked negatively towards the player over time as she interacted with others she regarded him more warmly.
+He also praised her beauty salon scene in the game as "one of the sexiest scenes in the series", and enjoyed that while she expressed annoyance if pranked or encouraged to act provocative in the game, she still went along with the actions.